Engaging FaceBook Cover Pics by StvRich 1.1 GreyHound

 I am quite certain no animals were hurt.
 And it looks like people of the future do not wish to race hounds any more.
 Just EACH OTHER though their Cyber-Hound Avatars...
-I think anyone who saw this video would know- IMMEDIATELY -these are robo-dogs.
+I think anyone who saw this video would know- immediately -these are robo-dogs.
 So, animal lovers? ...please do not be upset... these are FAKE dogs, in fact, they are FAKE "Robotic-versions-of-dogs".
+Their real-life robotic versions do not even exist, as far as I know, and even Boston Dynamics "Big Dog" robot program is not nearly as cool looking as THESE hounds.
 And, I'd think the animal-cruelty-person would be content, that our vision of the future happily excluded real racing dogs, although the synthetic versions were modeled after them.

 There is such a unique look in every scene

 In the FB Cover Pane, Robo-Rabbit is unseen.
 This begs the question of "WHAT IS The Lady Looking At?"
 Thus Physically Engaging the reader.

 For this Demo, I used the Artwork for the Track, GreyHound